smallwat3r/sketch/README.md

 I always kept a blank file open in a corner of my screen in case I need to quickly note or copy something for later.
 This simple bash script helps me save time to create / reopen my draft notes.

-Sketch is a small productivity tool to generate and access and store draft files directly from the terminal.
+Sketch is a small productivity tool to generate and access / store draft files directly from the terminal.

 Sketch works with all text editor that can be triggered from a terminal command (vim, nvim, macvim, nano, subl etc...).